Relationship Story Throughline

 So when you see a film or read a story that seems cold, or lacking heart, what you are really missing is that heartfelt relationship between two characters.

 In the Dramatica theory of story this relationship between two characters is referred to as the Relationship Story Throughline.
 In other story theories or screenwriting books this throughline is sometimes called the C story line or the “heartline.”
 Put simply, this throughline explores the emotional meaning of a story’s message.
 The relationship in question always revolves around the Main Character and one other Primary Character.
-This other character (sometimes called the Impact Character or Pivotal Character) stands in direct opposition to the Main Character’s point-of-view and represents the greatest challenge to the MC’s approach towards solving the story’s central problem.
+This other character (sometimes called the Influence Character or Pivotal Character) stands in direct opposition to the Main Character’s point-of-view and represents the greatest challenge to the MC’s approach towards solving the story’s central problem.
 This character provides the alternative.

 But while the Main Character will have their way of seeing the world and the Impact Character will have theirs, this does not fulfill the needs of the relationship throughline.
 As Chris Huntley wrote in this Dramatica Tip from May 2004: